MAaJIi/light-currency-converter/README.markdown

 ------------
 Available options and their defaults are:

 * What user can type to complete a tag in char codes.
-Defa
+Defau